Today's List: (Movie freebie)

 (The last movie I stood in line for on opening day was The Return of the King, also with my entire family.
 See below for "the rest of the story.")

 This was the first movie I ever saw at the huge (& awesome) Cinerama theater in Seattle.
 It was a late night showing and we were able to grab middle seats in the front row of the balcony.

 (The last movie I saw here was TRotK.
 And despite the fact that it was opening day, and I had my whole family there, we were able to grab awesome seats near the front center of the balcony.)

 Talk to Me (pretty please)

-- What is your favorite MG "magic school" book/series?
+- What are your favorite SF movies?

 - If you are a first time visitor, how did you discover my blog?

-This review will be linked up with the following (hover for descriptions):
+This week's discussion will also be linked up with the following (hover for descriptions):